-The FDA has also expanded the list to include hand sanitizers that contain other contaminants and products that have less than the required amount of the active ingredient.
+The FDA has also expanded the list to include hand sanitizers that contain other dangerous ingredients and products that have less than the required amount of the active ingredient.

 Wear a Mask and Avoid Crowds

-Stay home as much as possible.
-Avoid close contact (at least 6 feet, or about two arms’ length) with people who are not from your household, even if they don’t appear sick, in both indoor and outdoor spaces.
+Avoid crowds and poorly ventilated spaces.
+Avoid close contact (stay at least 6 feet, or about two arms’ length, away) with people who don’t live with you, even if they don’t appear sick, in both indoor and outdoor spaces.
 Some people without symptoms may be able to spread the coronavirus.

-The CDC recommends wearing cloth masks or face coverings – not surgical masks or N95 respirators – in public, especially when other social distancing measures are difficult to maintain (for example, at grocery stores and pharmacies).
+The CDC recommends wearing a mask – not N95 respirators – in public, especially when other social distancing measures are difficult to maintain (for example, at grocery stores and pharmacies).

-Wearing cloth face coverings or non-surgical masks in public can help to slow the spread of the virus.
-They can help keep people who may have the virus and do not know it from transmitting it to others.
-Cloth face coverings are recommended as a simple barrier to help prevent respiratory droplets from traveling into the air and onto other people when you cough, sneeze or talk.
+Wearing masks in public can help to slow the spread of the virus.
+They can help keep people who may have the virus and do not know it from transmitting it to others by helping prevent respiratory droplets from traveling into the air and onto other people when you cough, sneeze, or talk.

 If you are healthy and feel well, contact a local donation center to make an appointment.
 Donation centers are taking steps to make sure donation is safe.